-Art Stare Miasto Visited June 2023
+Art Old Town (Stare Miasto) Visited June 2023

-Muzeum Domkow Lalek, Gier i Zabawek
+Muzeum Domków Lalek, Gier i Zabawek

 Museum of Dollhouses, Games and Toys